negrifelipe/InstagramDownloader/README.md

 You can find a tutorial video here [Click Here](https://youtu.be/lEVK3g5pPqY)

 ## Disclaimer !
-I make no warnity if your account gets blocked from instagram by using/abusing of this tool
+I am not responsible if your account gets blocked from instagram by using/abusing of this tool